top of page

 Messianic Jewish View of God's Will

-One of the primary goals of First Century Christian Faith is to explore New Testament biblical theology instead of rehashing the views of systematic theology.
-In other words, to find scriptural answers rather than ones based on culture, history, or mere speculation.
-In addition to the New Testament, the tools we must know about first-century faith are the Didachē and Messianic Judaism.
-Because God chose the Jews to be his inheritance, they prioritized the doctrines of election and sovereignty.
-Even in Paul's letters, the Christian Gentiles are "branches" that God grafted into Israel's tree, which symbolizes election (Rom.
+One of the primary goals of First Century Christian Faith is to explore New Testament biblical theology rather than rehash the categories of systematic theology.
+In other words, we seek answers rooted in Scripture itself, not culture or speculation.
+To grasp first-century faith, we must also understand the Didachē and Messianic Judaism.
+Because God chose the Jews as his inheritance, they emphasized doctrines like election and sovereignty.
+Paul reminds Gentile believers that they are "branches" grafted into Israel's tree, a living symbol of election (Rom.
 11).
-Likewise, Jesus tells us, "You did not choose me, but I chose you and appointed you so that you might go and bear fruit—fruit that will last—and so that whatever you ask in my name the Father will give you" (John 15:16).
-A first-century Judaic liturgical document known as the Didachē outlines the "two ways, one of life and one of death" (Did.
-1, Richardson, p.
-171) based on God's counsel for the ancient Israelites to "choose life" before they entered the Promised Land (Deut.
-28).
-We must realize, however, that even this counsel includes the ability of the Israelites to choose life or death freely.
-God ordains his plan and the path for us to follow, but we may decide to leave both to our detriment.
-American theologian Asher Intrater (b.
-1952), a Messianic Jew living in Israel, presents TF3:
+Likewise, Jesus declares, "You did not choose me, but I chose you and appointed you so that you might go and bear fruit—fruit that will last—and so that whatever you ask in my name the Father will give you" (John 15:16).

 Total sovereignty